Troubleshooting Canceled Jobs in SAP BASIS

 Scenario: A large data extraction job (

-is 6.- Q: Explain the cause of this cancellation and propose a comprehensive strategy, including parameter adjustments and scheduling changes, to prevent future occurrences without reducing the extracted data volume.
+Z_BW_EXTRACT) consistently cancels withTSV_TNEW_PAGE_ALLOC_FAILEDduring its execution.
+This happens particularly on weekends when other large batch jobs are also running.
+The system has 128GB RAM, andabap/heap_area_totalis set to 2GB,em/initial_size_MBis 4096,em/max_size_MBis 8192.
+Therdisp/wp_no_btcis 6.- Q: Explain the cause of this cancellation and propose a comprehensive strategy, including parameter adjustments and scheduling changes, to prevent future occurrences without reducing the extracted data volume.

 - A: